Nero's Torches

-Nero's Torches (Pochodnie Nerona) is an 1876 oil-on-canvas painting by the Polish and Russian artist Henryk Siemiradzki.
+Nero's Torches (Pochodnie Nerona) is an 1876 oil-on-canvas painting by the Polishartist Henryk Siemiradzki.
 It is also known as Candlesticks of Christianity (Świeczniki chrześcijaństwa).

 Description

 It depicts a group of Early Christian martyrs who are about to be burned alive as the alleged perpetrators of the Great Fire of Rome, during the reign of emperor Nero in 64 AD.
 People from many different social spheres, including the emperor himself, are present to watch the burning, which takes place in front of the Domus Aurea.
 The motif is based on the descriptions by Suetonius and Tacitus of the torture of Christians, such as the following:

 Mockery of every sort was added to their deaths.
 Covered with the skins of beasts, they were torn by dogs and perished, or were nailed to crosses, or were doomed to the flames and burnt, to serve as a nightly illumination, when daylight had expired.
 Nero offered his gardens for the spectacle, and was exhibiting a show in the circus, while he mingled with the people in the dress of a charioteer or stood aloft on a car.

 Of note is that the signs attached to the feet of the condemned list their alleged crimes, and show the Alexamenos Graffito.